Nopski/Labs-for-SQL/README.md

 # Labs-for-SQL
 They are labs for SQL.

-Working with database Northwind and also make own database(making table and etc.)
+Working with database Northwind and also make own database(making table and etc.).
+Here I use MSSQL